The eastern Bering Sea was characterized by anomalously warm conditions in 2018. Over the northern…

 U.S. wild-caught flathead sole is a smart seafood choice because it is sustainably managed and responsibly harvested under U.S. regulations.

 Above target population levels in Alaska.
-The population status is unknown off the West Coast.

 At recommended levels.

 Area closures and gear restrictions protect habitats affected by bottom trawls used to harvest flathead sole.

 There are three stocks of flathead sole: Gulf of Alaska, one stock contained in a stock complex in the Bering Sea/Aleutian Islands, and one stock contained in a complex along the Pacific coast.
 According to the most recent stock assessments:

 The Gulf of Alaska coast stock is not overfished (2017 stock assessment) and not subject to overfishing based on 2020 catch data.
 Summary stock assessment information can be found on Stock SMART.

 The Bering Sea / Aleutian Islands Flathead Sole Complex is not overfished (2018 stock assessment) and not subject to overfishing based on 2020 catch data.
 Flathead sole is assessed and is the primary species in the complex.
 Summary stock assessment information can be found on Stock SMART.

 The population status of the Pacific coast Other Flatfish Complex is unknown.
 Flathead sole is a secondary species in this complex.
 The complex has not been assessed, but according to 2018 catch data, the complex is not subject to overfishing.